kfoxIsProgrammer/shopifyImageUploader/README.md

     <img src="images/example.PNG" alt="Demo" >
   </a>

 Here is a picture of the index page for image uploads.
+Process
+1. Select choose files and select any png or jpeg image.
+2. Click submit.
+3. The images are sent to my server and parsed using multer middleware
+4. The images are placed on the server locally and then sent to Cloudinary server for automatic img tags to be created.
+5. The img tags, local location and cloud location for each image is stored in a mongoDB database.